 Whether you’re a buyer or a seller, everyone wants to get the best possible price.
 As a seller, that means getting the highest dollar amount and best terms for your home, which makes a bidding war appealing.

-When you’re involved in a real estate transaction, you want to be on the winning side.
-As a seller, that means getting the highest possible price and best terms for your home, which is often easier to accomplish through a bidding war.
-For a buyer, being involved in a bidding war is a disadvantage.
-Sure, a buyer may have a dream home they’re looking to score, but they don’t want others driving up the price of it.
+For a buyer however, being involved in a bidding war is a disadvantage.
+A buyer may have a dream home they’re looking to score, and they don’t want others driving up the price of it.

 Your ability to do well in your real estate transaction typically depends on what kind of market your local area is currently experiencing: a seller’s market or buyer’s market.
 A seller’s market occurs when the demand for housing exceeds the supply.
 A buyer’s market arises when there are a lot of homes listed but few interested buyers.

-As a seller, you’re going to hope that you list your home during a seller’s market.
+As a seller, you’ll ideally want to list your home during a seller’s market.
 In these conditions, the lower inventory forces buyers to compete against each other, making bidding wars far more common.
 As a buyer, your chances of getting a good deal are highly improbable when sellers have the upper hand, but there are ways you can beat out your competition.

-When it comes to real estate transactions, knowledge is power.
-By reading this article, you’ll not only learn what a bidding war is but also what the best tips are for starting and winning one.
+Continue reading this article, to learn what a bidding war is, as well as the best tips for starting and winning one.

 What Is A Bidding War?

 A bidding war is a situation that arises when there are multiple buyers who are competing for the same property.
 Each buyer will make a more attractive offer, often driving up the price beyond what it was listed for, in hopes of winning the home.